swvanbuuren/simple-cdd-yaml/docs/examples.md

     - `overlay` action: Deploys the contents of a give directory onto the system.
 This can be done by `root` (default) or by a given user.
-- Also note that it's possible to include more complex behavior using `jinja2`, such as if statement as shown in this examples.
+- Also note that it's possible to include more complex behavior using `jinja2`, such as if-statements as shown in this example.

 ```yaml title="base.yaml"
 --8<-- "https://raw.githubusercontent.com/swvanbuuren/simple-cdd-yaml-recipes/master/recipes/base.yaml"